Advanced-Systems/repomanager/README.md

 If your private SSH key is not stored in one of the defaults locations (like `~/.ssh/id_rsa`), you'll need to tell your SSH authentication agent where to find it.
-To add your key to `ssh-agent`, use
+To add your key to `ssh-agent`, run

 ```powershell
 ssh-add $home\.ssh\<private_key>